ng-Classic/ng-classic/aio/content/guide/upgrade.md

 </div>

-### Making Angular ClassicDependencies Injectable to AngularJS
+### Making Angular Classic Dependencies Injectable to AngularJS

-In addition to upgrading AngularJS dependencies, you can also *downgrade* Angular Classicdependencies, so that you can use them from AngularJS.
+In addition to upgrading AngularJS dependencies, you can also *downgrade* Angular Classic dependencies, so that you can use them from AngularJS.
-This can be useful when you start migrating services to Angular Classicor creating new services in Angular Classicwhile retaining components written in AngularJS.
+This can be useful when you start migrating services to Angular Classic or creating new services in Angular Classic while retaining components written in AngularJS.

-For example, you might have an Angular Classicservice called `Heroes`:
+For example, you might have an Angular Classic service called `Heroes`:

 <code-example header="heroes.ts" path="upgrade-module/src/app/a-to-ajs-providers/heroes.ts"></code-example>

-Again, as with Angular Classiccomponents, register the provider with the `NgModule` by adding it to the `providers` list of the module.
+Again, as with Angular Classic components, register the provider with the `NgModule` by adding it to the `providers` list of the module.

 <code-example header="app.module.ts" path="upgrade-module/src/app/a-to-ajs-providers/app.module.ts" region="ngmodule"></code-example>

-Now wrap the Angular Classic`Heroes` in an *AngularJS factory function* using `downgradeInjectable()` and plug the factory into an AngularJS module.
+Now wrap the Angular Classic `Heroes` in an *AngularJS factory function* using `downgradeInjectable()` and plug the factory into an AngularJS module.
 The name of the AngularJS dependency is up to you:

 <code-example header="app.module.ts" path="upgrade-module/src/app/a-to-ajs-providers/app.module.ts" region="register"></code-example>